iotorlabs/iotor-lm/README.md

 ## Configuration

-Bower can be configured using JSON in a `.bowerrc` file.
+Bower can be configured using JSON in a `.anorc` file.
 Read over available options at [bower.io/docs/config](http://bower.io/docs/config).

 ## Support